harshithreddyhr9/DBZ-game/README.md

 This repository is for the team project for CMPE202 under Prof. Paul Nguyen.

 ## DragonBallZ
-The project is a dragonballz game developed usind Greenfoot IDE.
+The project is a dragonballz game developed using Greenfoot IDE.

 #### Basic Game Play
 Make Goku collect all 7 dragonballs to make shenron grant him a wish.
 Do this while evading 3 of Goku's enemies.